davue/ParadoxSpeedSync/README.md

 ## Known Issues
 * Stellaris somehow does not support keybound speed controls in multiplayer, so this will not work until they fix it.
 * LINUX (*Tested on Ubuntu 20.04*): The global key listener does not seem to work and the text scaling is a bit off.
+* Clients sometimes seem to shadow disconnect (client thinks its still connected while it actually isn't)

 ## Planned Features
 * Different speed agreement strategies